OliverKurz/vc-icon-theme-collection/README.md

 ------------
 1. Packages do not uninstall using sudo make uninstall.

+2. folder-icon-color SVG icons aren't scaling correctly over 150% in caja icon view in 17.10(1) (currently they appear about 50% smaller compared to other icons also at higher zoom ratios)

 Credits
 --------
 Original icon designs by Mr GRiM, Razorsedge, Tsujan, and others.